JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 ## That's It

-That's it for the first article in the seri--- *wait* --- we forgot the most crucial thing!
+That's it for the first article in the seri--- *wait!* ---we forgot the most crucial thing!
 If we're going to make a library, it has to have a clever name 😉